panaceajs/holon-cli/README.md

 Creates redux action creators and action-type with tests in the current directory.

 Options:
-  --version, -v    Show version number                                                                         [boolean] --help, -h       Show help                                                                                   [boolean] --names, -a      List of action names, separated by `, `.                                                      [array] --testsOnly, -t  Creates just the test, not the action creators and action-types itself.                     [boolean]
+  --version, -v                  Show version number                                                           [boolean] --help, -h                     Show help                                                                     [boolean] --names, -a                    List of action names, separated by `, `.                                        [array] --state, -s, --stateNamespace  State namespace of combined reducer.
+Defaults to current directory name        [string] --testsOnly, -t                Creates just the test, not the action creators and action-types itself.       [boolean]

 Examples:
   holon create-actions              Creates action creators and action-types with tests in ./actions and ./action-types.